-The weight of the reel varies between the four models, where the lightest one is 8.5 oz and the heaviest one is 30 oz.
+The reel’s weight varies between the models, where the lightest one is 8.5 oz, and the heaviest one is 30.0 oz.

-What is the gear ratio in the reel?
+What is the gear ratio of the Daiwa BG Reel?

-After going through the features of the reel, it can be clearly identified that it has extraordinary outputs and is also lightweight .
-The design of the Daiwa BG Lightweight Fishing Reel is engineered so that all types of users can use it.
+After going through the reel’s features, it can be identified that it has extraordinary performance and is lightweight.
+The Daiwa BG Lightweight Fishing Reel design is engineered so that all types of users can use it.

-If you are looking for an alternative then check out Daiwa’s Ballistic Reel.
+If you are looking for an alternative, check out Daiwa’s Ballistic Reel.